featurevisor/featurevisor/docs/sdks.md

 But there are times when your targeting conditions (segments) can change and this may lead to some users being re-bucketed into a different variation.
 This is where stickiness becomes important.

-If you have already identified your user in your application, and know what features should be exposed to them, you can initialize the SDK with a set of sticky features:
+If you have already identified your user in your application, and know what features should be exposed to them in what variations, you can initialize the SDK with a set of sticky features:

 ```js
 import { createInstance } from "@featurevisor/sdk";